Massachusetts law about self-represented litigants

 Get assistance at a Court Service Center

 Court Service Centers help people navigate the court system.
-Centers are open whenever the courts are open, and are available to all court users without attorneys.
+Centers are available to all court users without attorneys for limited types of cases.
 All of the services in the Court Service Center are free, but there may be other fees associated with your case, such as filing fees.
+Please click on the link for hours of operation, locations and the types of cases with which the court service centers can assist.

 Learn about legal research